Sofitel Auckland Viaduct Harbour

 Call us on 858 523 9000 to start planning your vacation to Sofitel Auckland Viaduct Harbour or take a look at our itineraries to Auckland and the Coromandel

-The Sofitel is wonderfully located in the center of this vibrant city and many of the city's attractions such as iconic landmarks, great shopping, wonderful restaurants, theatres, galleries and active urban adventures are all on its doorstep.
+The Sofitel is wonderfully located in the center of this vibrant city and many of the city's attractions such as iconic landmarks, great shopping, wonderful restaurants, theaters, galleries and active urban adventures are all on its doorstep.
 Styled in a sleek, modern fashion, The Sofitel represents cosmopolitan urban chic and its bars, restaurants and rooms are all testimony to this, from the dramatic water-filled lobby to the elegant waterside restaurant.

 With an eye for every detail, all of the luxury guest rooms and suites offer space to relax and revitalise within the chic contemporary surroundings, which include local influences such as the Maori art that adorns all the walls.
 Rooms are spacious, ask for a Harbour View room to make the most of your time in the city.